 Pasta purists, consider this your invitation to gang up on me.
 Well, first, let me apologize.
 If not to you, then to my great-grandmother because she is surely pissed at me right now.
 I’ve done the cardinal sin number one when it comes to Pasta Carbonara and I’ve added peas.
 Oh, and, while I was at it, some asparagus too.
+This sin is called, the Pea and Asparagus Pasta Carbonara recipe.

 Look, I know it’s not right.
 I know if you’re a pasta purist, your head might start spinning Poltergeist -style but can we just agree to disagree on this one?
 It’s spring and, in case you haven’t noticed, that means I’m having a full-on fest with all things asparagus and peas and putting them everywhere, including in this Pasta Carbonara.